 - Copied from other sites

-Thin content can be a huge problem for eCommerce SEO. eBay was fined by Panda’s low-quality content filter and lost over 33% of its organic traffic.
-Learn more about filters in the Google Algorithms That Affect SEO article.
+Thin content can be a huge problem for e-commerce SEO. eBay was fined by Panda’s low-quality content filter and lost over 33% of its organic traffic.
+To avoid falling under this and other algorithms, follow the guidelines in the Google Algorithms That Affect SEO article.

 It is important that the content of the pages of the site benefit visitors.
-The content should match the meta tag settings and not disappoint the users who opened your store’s page.
-Keep to the optimum length for the product description.
+Content should match your meta tag settings and not disappoint users who have opened your store page looking for something else.
 Do not write less than 500 words.
 It is important to show your visitors that you have expertise in this field.

 The higher the uniqueness of the content, the better.
 You may be wondering how to increase trust in your site?
 Analyze and test the products you sell.
 Share your personal impressions on product pages.
 Take a photo of the goods yourself.
 These steps will help make online store product descriptions more visible to Google.